 In the mean time, the friars held meetings and gave their sermons in different parts of the city while waiting for the construction to be completed.

-It took a long time to get the chapel build because Spain really did not care to send money for the construction work.
+It took a long time to get the chapel built because Spain really did not care to send money for the construction work.
 Frey Bartolomé de Las Casas, who was in charge of the church in the mid 1500’s, eventually sent fray Antonio de Montesino to petition the King for some aide.
 Finally in 1522, nine years later, Spain came up with the cash and Montecinos hired a builder.
 There is no real information if this builder ever came to the island or not.
-Also there is not much on record of the construction of the building.
+Also, there is not much on record of the construction of the building.